-a See https://ilrs.cddis.eosdis.nasa.gov/missions/satellite\missions/past\missions/ers1\general.html.
+&lt;sup>a See https://ilrs.cddis.eosdis.nasa.gov/missions/satellite\missions/past\missions/ers1\general.html.

-BOX 1.2 Committee's Charge
+BOX 1.2 Committee's Tasks

 - 1. Summarize progress in maintaining and improving the geodetic infrastructure, as detailed in the recommendations in Precise Geodetic Infrastructure: National Requirements for a Shared Resource (NRC, 2010), and aspirations for future improvements through, for example, new technology and analysis. - 2.
-Identify science questions from the 2018 Decadal Survey on Earth Science and Applications from Space (NASEM, 2018) that depend on geodesy, and describe the connections between these questions, associated measurement requirements, and geodetic data. - 3.
-Discuss the elements of these science questions that drive future requirements for the terrestrial reference frame, Earth-orientation parameters, and satellite orbits, and identify what geodetic infrastructure changes are needed to help answer the questions. - 4.
+Identify science questions from Thriving on Our Changing Planet: A Decadal Strategy for Earth Observation from Space (NASEM, 2018) that depend on geodesy, and describe the connections between these questions, associated measurement requirements, and geodetic data. - 3.
+Discuss the elements of these science questions that drive future requirements for the terrestrial reference frame, Earth orientation parameters, and satellite orbits, and identify what geodetic infrastructure changes are needed to help answer the questions. - 4.
 Identify priority improvements to the geodetic infrastructure that would facilitate advances across the science questions identified in Task 2.